Bases, markers and routes

 - Remove base.

-- Base position: if a base is selected and its information shown, from left to right, the position of the base will be displayed:
+- Position: if a base/marker is selected and its information shown, from left to right, the position of the base will be displayed:

 - Latitude.